Table of Contents

 - What is the function of the kidneys?

-- What are the symptoms of kidney pain?
+- What are symptoms and signs are associated with kidney pain?

 - What are some of the kidney conditions and diseases that cause kidney pain?

-- When should I see my doctor about kidney pain?
+- When should someone see a doctor about kidney pain?

 - What are common tests are available to diagnose kidney diseases?